bruvellu/cephalic-furrow/3-text/furrow.md

 We first analyzed how the typical behavior of initiator cells is perturbed in the three mutant backgrounds.
 In wildtype embryos, the initiator cells shorten and undergo anisotropic apical constriction a few minutes before the end of cellularization [@Spencer2015-td] ({!@fig:initiator}a,b).
-In *prd* mutants, both behaviors are delayed and the epithelium only invaginates after gastrulation has started ({!@fig:initiator}a,b).
-Moreover, the cells adjacent to the initiator cells lack the typical arched profile of wildtype cells and the shape of the resulting fold is slightly abnormal compared to a wildtype invagination ({!@fig:initiator}a).
+In *prd* mutants, both behaviors are delayed, the cells adjacent to the initiator cells lack the typical arched profile of wildtype cells, and the tissue only invaginates after gastrulation has started and the resulting fold is abnormal compared to a wildtype invagination ({!@fig:initiator}a,b).
 In *btd* and *eve* mutants, the phenotypes are stronger.
 Initiator cells in *btd* embryos exhibit a reduced degree of apical constriction but do not shorten ({!@fig:initiator}a,b, {!@fig:vid-initiator}).
 In contrast, *eve* mutants show neither apical constriction nor cell shortening; the epithelium remains flat for several minutes after gastrulation ({!@fig:initiator}a,b).